Abstract submission is now closed. Notifications have been sent out.

 Submission Site Information and Deadline

-You will be able to submit your abstract on the submission site of www.spaqi.org.
+You will be able to submit your abstract in your online SPAQI account.
 The abstract size is limited to 300 words.

 Eligibility: The Perioperative Medicine Summit is accepting abstract submissions in three categories: